-Follow these steps to install the 11.1.1.1.0 Oracle Internet Directory on OIDHOST1:
+Follow these steps to install the 11.1.1.10 Oracle Internet Directory on OIDHOST1:

-Ensure that the system, patch, kernel and other requirements are met.
-These are listed in the Oracle Fusion Middleware Installation Guide for Oracle Identity Management manual in the Oracle Fusion Middleware documentation library for the platform and version you are using.
-2. Ensure that ports 389 and 636 are not in use by any service on the computer by issuing these commands for the operating system you are using.
+- 1. Ensure that the system, patch, kernel and other requirements are met.
+These are listed in the Oracle Fusion Middleware Installation Guide for Oracle Identity Management manual in the Oracle Fusion Middleware documentation library for the platform and version you are using. - 2.
+If you plan on provisioning the Oracle Internet Directory Instance on shared storage, ensure that the appropriate shared storage volumes are mounted on OIDHOST1 as described in Section 2.4, "Shared Storage and Recommended Directory Structure."

+3. Ensure that ports 389 and 636 are not in use by any service on the computer by issuing these commands for the operating system you are using.
 If a port is not in use, no output is returned from the command.